spencerc99/playhtml/README.md

 _interactive, collaborative html elements with a single data attribute_

-playhtml is a fast, small (~300KB), and expressive library for magically creating collaborative interactive HTML elements that persist their state across sessions.
-For example, you can create a movable piece of HTML "furniture" by adding the `can-move` attribute:
+playhtml is a fast, small (~300KB), library-agnostic, and expressive library for magically creating collaborative interactive HTML elements that persist their state across sessions.

+The simplest example is creating a shared, movable piece of HTML "furniture":

 ```html
 <div id="couch" can-move style="font-size: 80px">🛋</div>
 ```

+At a glance, playhtml supports:

+- reactive data scoped at a per-element level
+- sync and data persistence behavior customization (locally persisted, real-time synced, or globally persisted)
+- custom events for imperative logic
+- a range of magical plug-and-play and full customization
+- _(coming soon)_ a web component library for "plug-and-play" collaborative elements
+- _(coming soon)_ sharing state across domains
+- _(coming soon)_ permissioning for behaviors
+- _(coming soon)_ triggering behavior on a schedule (think cron)
+- _(coming soon)_ custom data sources for long-term persistence

 https://github.com/spencerc99/playhtml/assets/14796580/00e84e15-2c1c-4b4b-8e15-2af22f39db7a

-If you enjoy this, please consider [sponsoring the project or sending a small donation](https://github.com/sponsors/spencerc99).
-This helps ensure that the library is maintained and improved over time and funds the hosting costs for the syncing and persistence services.
+playhtml is still in beta and active development.
 Join our [Discord community](https://discord.gg/h7sABTv8) to get help and show off what you've built!

 ## Usage